MarkSoluiman/SecPlus/Chapter 2/Part5/Mitigation Techniques 2.5.md

 ## Patching

-Always run the most recent patches from the OS/ application provider to mitigate vulnerabilities and exploits.
+Always run the most recent patches from the OS/application provider to mitigate vulnerabilities and exploits.

 ## Encryption